Edwina Currie: Affair with John Major

+Relationship with Jimmy Savile

+Currie's record as Junior Health Minister was heavily scrutinised in the 2010s, and to a lesser extent at the time, for her decision to hire Jimmy Savile as chairman of Broadmoor Psychiatric Hospital, where it is now known he molested and raped mentally unstable patients.
+Currie previously expressed her "full confidence" in him.

 Charity and other interests

 In September 2004, Currie took part in a sponsored cycle ride across Poland, near to the area where ancestors of hers lived, for Marie Curie Cancer Care.

 In June 2005, in her role as a patron of the British Heart Foundation, Currie championed a campaign to raise awareness of the effect of heart disease on women.
 In May 2007, the patient charity MRSA Action UK announced Currie as their patron.

 Edwina Currie was quoted by the media championing the campaign against hospital superbugs.

 In October 2011, Currie took part in EuroVoice, an event supported by the European Youth Parliament.
 In November 2011, Currie accepted the position of President of the Tideswell Male Voice Choir.

 In February 2013, Currie participated in an Oxford Union debate, saying she opposed feminism.

 Discography

-As part of the 2009 TV Show Ant & Dec's Saturday Night Takeaway, Currie teamed up with Declan Donnelly and two other celebrities to release a cover version of the Wham! hit song "Wake Me Up Before You Go Go."
-Her daughter, Debbie, had previously released a single.
+As part of the 2009 TV Show Ant & Dec's Saturday Night Takeaway, Currie teamed up with Declan Donnelly and two other celebrities to release a cover version of the Wham! hit song "Wake Me Up Before You Go Go".